The Grand Canal and the Church of the Salute

-The Grand Canal at the Church of the Salute (Il Canal Grande e la chiesa di Santa Maria della Salute) is an oil on canvas painting by Canaletto.
+The Grand Canal at the Church of the Salute (Il Canal Grande e la chiesa di Santa Maria della Salute) is an oil on canvas painting by the Italian artist Canaletto.
 It is a Rococo landscape painting, completed circa 1740.
 It measures 151 × 121 cm and is now in the Emil Georg Bührle collection, Zurich, Switzerland.

 A rendition of this work is similar to that purchased by King George III, which is currently held as part of the Royal Collection Trust.